johnfairh/steamworks-swift/README.md

 * sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
 Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.
+* Linux only: random parts of Glibc silently fail to import.
+SMH.
+Work around in C++.
-* Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
-Work around with dumb C++ allocate shim.
-Can't get Linux working on 5.8 to check.
+* ~Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
+Work around with dumb C++ allocate shim.~  Sort of fixed in 5.9, but instead swiftc crashes on some uses -- on both macOS and Linux.
+* Linux only, _again_: SPM test auto-discovery has no clue about C++ interop.
+Work around by smashing in the flag everywhere...
 * Swift 5.8 adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
 Verify with the `__ unsafe` stuff in `ManualTypes.swift`.